Alan Smith (RAF officer): RAF career

-He trained as a pilot after joining the RAF Volunteer Reserve and joined No. 610 Squadron RAF.
+Smith trained as a pilot after joining the RAF Volunteer Reserve and joined No. 610 Squadron RAF.
 He then joined No. 616 Squadron RAF as a sergeant pilot in January 1941 based at RAF Tangmere.
 He was under the command of Wing Commander Douglas Bader who selected him as his wingman in which role he was described as "leech-like", and "a perfect number two".
-Two further well-known individuals made up Bader's section of four aircraft during this period: Johnnie Johnson and 'Cocky' Dundas.
+Two further well-known individuals made up Bader's section of four aircraft during this period: Johnnie Johnson and Hugh 'Cocky' Dundas.
 His appointment as wing man followed Douglas Bader's entry into the dispersal hut when he was told "Right you'll do.
 God help you if you let any Hun get on my tail".
 The section operated under the callsign 'Dogsbody' which originated from Douglas Bader's initials: "DB".
 Three of the four (Bader, Dundas and Smith) went on to receive knighthoods and all four survived the war.
 On 9 August 1941 Smith had a head cold and hence was grounded on medical orders.
 As he was about to be commissioned he headed to London to be fitted for his new uniform.
-He was therefore unavailable to fly and protect his CO's tail and Bader was shot down and spent the remainder of the war as a PoW.
+He was therefore unavailable to fly and protect his commanding officer's tail and Bader was shot down and spent the remainder of the war as a prisoner of war.

 Smith then served as an instructor and trained Americans to fly the Spitfire.
 He joined No. 93 Squadron RAF and took part in Operation Torch flying from Algeria and he shot down four Focke-Wulf Fw 190 fighters and other aircraft.
 After service as a flying instructor in Florida he left the RAF in December 1945 as a Flight Lieutenant having clocked up over 1500 flying hours.

-Career
+Business career

-Smith then moved to Scotland where he became a managing director and then a chief executive in the textile industry.
+Smith then moved to Scotland, where he became a managing director and then a chief executive in the textile industry, serving as Chairman of Dawson International.
 He also served as Chairman of Quayle Munro, merchant bank, in Edinburgh.